Saint-Pol-Roux: Voluntary exile

-Saint-Pol-Roux leaves Paris in 1898, having come to hate it for his being ostracized, and for the mediocrity of the literary criticism circles, ignoring it with as much pride as he himself had been ignored.
+Saint-Pol-Roux left Paris in 1898, having come to hate it for his being ostracized, and for the mediocrity of the literary criticism circles, ignoring it with as much pride as he himself had been ignored.
 On a clairvoyant's advice, and also to escape his creditors, he left for the Ardennes.
 There he settled with his wife in Roscanvel, in Finistère, where their daughter Divine was born.
 After his father's death, he moved to Camaret and made Brittany the center for his work.

-Living off the revenue he earned from his libretto for the opera Louise, he bought a house overlooking the ocean, above the Pen Had beach, on the road to pointe de Pen Hir.
+Living off the revenue he earned from his libretto for the opera Louise, he bought a house overlooking the ocean, above the Pen-Had beach, on the road to pointe de Pen-Hir.
 He transformed it into a manor in the Baroque style.
 He named it the ”Manoir de Coecilian”, after his son's name, or sometimes ”Manoir des Boultous”.
 He wrote "Facing the sea, man is closer to God" ("Face à la mer, l'homme est plus près de Dieu").
 He welcomed several artists and writers at the manor, notably Louis-Ferdinand Céline, who looked up to him as an ancestor, and even Jean Moulin, then ”sous-préfet de Châteaulin”, who visited in 1930.

 Saint-Pol-Roux was a member of the académie Mallarmé from 1937 to 1940.